nextauthjs/next-auth/README.md

 * deserialize(id)
 * sendSigninEmail({email, url}) // Send email

-The example configuration is designed to work with document stortage databaes like Mongo DB.
+The example configuration provided is for Mongo DB.
 By defining the behaviour in these functions you can use NextAuth with any database, including a relational database that uses SQL.

 ### next-auth.providers.js

 Configuration for oAuth providers are defined in **next-auth.functions.js**

 It includes configuration examples for Facebook, Google and Twitter oAuth, which can easily be copied and replicated to add support for signing in other oAuth providers.

 For tips on configuring oAuth see [AUTHENTICATION.md](https://github.com/iaincollins/next-auth/tree/master/AUTHENTICATION.md).

 ----

-See the [example site](https://github.com/iaincollins/next-auth/tree/master/example) and the expended example at [nextjs-starter.now.sh](https://nextjs-starter.now.sh) for a working examples of how to use NextAuth.
+See the included [example site](https://github.com/iaincollins/next-auth/tree/master/example) and the expanded example at [nextjs-starter.now.sh](https://nextjs-starter.now.sh/examples/authentication).